 [daily] section are done once per day.

-services entry is a list of online weather services to upload data to.
+services entry is a list of online weather services to upload data and files to, e.g.

 Add the names of your template files and weather services to the appropriate entries, for example:

-You can test that all these are working by removing the
+You can test that things are working by removing the

 [last update] section from status.ini, then running

 [cron name] sections.